opop999/transparent_election_accounts/README.md

 ## Goal: Extraction & analysis of transparent election bank accounts of political parties/movements

-### We aim for an automated workflow, which would inform analysts covering the financing of the Czech 2021 parliamentary elections.
-This would ideally include:
+### We aim for an automated workflow, which would inform analysts covering the financing of the Czech 2021 parliamentary elections and beyond.

--Extraction of the raw tables with transactions data, providing complete information.
-To this end, we directly scrape the bank accounts using Rvest package and [Hlidac Statu API](https://www.hlidacstatu.cz/data/Index/transparentni-ucty-transakce) .
-In the automatization part, we use GitHub Actions which run using a [Docker container](https://hub.docker.com/u/rocker) to provide better compatibility and robustness.
+### Current status (20 September 2021):

--Transformation of the data to only include transactions of interest.
+-We have automatized the daily extraction of FIO, CSOB, Ceska Sporitelna and Komercni Banka transparent bank accounts of the political parties using the GitHub Actions flow.
+We can use the R-Lib repository for GH Actions, but, for better compatibility, we chose an appropriate [Docker container](https://hub.docker.com/u/rocker) to provide better compatibility and robustness.

--Entity extraction (companies information) and matching it with ARES database that includes more information.
+-We are no longer using the pipeline with [Hlidac Statu API](https://www.hlidacstatu.cz/data/Index/transparentni-ucty-transakce), as the database currently lacks data on some bank accounts (although the script itself is left as is in this repository)

--Training and deployement of a classification model to help identify transaction types.
+-We have synchronized the structure of the repository with other repositories under the pre-election monitoring umbrella

-### Current status (10 August 2021):
+-Dashboard is finalized and contains further links of interest, including used data sources

--We have automatized the extraction of FIO-bank transparent accounts (once per 24h) using the GitHub Actions flow with cron trigger.
-We can use the R-Lib repository for GH Actions (on macOS-latest), but, for better compatibility, we chose an appropriate Docker container (rocker/tidyverse on ubuntu-latest).
+-First version of trained machine learning algoritm (based on random forest) is available in the "ml_model" folder together with visualizations and experimental labeling of new, out-of-sample data

--We have sychronized the structure of the repository with other repositories under the pre-election monitoring umbrella
+### Work in Progress

--Dashboard is finalized and contains further links of interest, including data sources (not yet for all accounts)
+-Entity extraction (companies information) and matching it with appropriate databases (such as ARES) that includes more information.

--First version of trained machine learning algoritm (based on random forest) is available in the "ml_model" folder together with visualizations and experimental labelling of new, out-of-sample data
+-Training and deployment of machine learning classification model to help identify transaction types.

 ### Target transparent bank accounts: